ubuvoid/writings/miller/miller_is_sql.md

 A little bit like running code as a trusted user rather than inside a Sawzall interpreter.

-Of course, it's all just one big interpreter at the end of the day.
+Of course, whatever side of the Ring you're on, it's all just one big interpreter at the end of the day.